Visitor Info » Getting Here

 The Horseshoe Bay ferry terminal is easy to find with lots of clear signage on the highway from either direction, and within the terminal (detailed driving directions on BC Ferries site).
 Cut-off time for ticket sales is 10 minutes but you'll want to arrive at least 30 minutes before sailing time if driving, 20 minutes if parking and walking on.

-TIP: Carpool to save $; and get a BC Ferries 'Experience Card' and pre-load it to get big savings on fares ($12.50 savings per vehicle, $3.50 per adult, $1.75 per child, bikes are free).
-Minimum pre-load amount is currently $115 for a vehicle/passenger card and $65 for a passenger-only card.
+TIP #1: Carpool to save $; and get a BC Ferries 'Experience Card' and pre-load it to get approx 23% savings on fares.
+Minimum pre-load amount is $95 for a vehicle/passenger card and $55 for a passenger-only card.
 You can use the card for discounted fares on most minor routes, and payment of regular fares on the major routes — so the unused balance from race weekend won't be "wasted".

 Schedule and fares subject to change.
 Check BC Ferries website for latest information before travelling.
-Note: credit cards (Visa, MC, Amex, BCF Experience Card), travellers cheques and cash accepted at ferry terminal and on ferry, no Interac — but there are ATM's.
+Note: credit cards (Visa, MC, Amex, BCF Experience Card), debit (new), travellers cheques and cash accepted at ferry terminal and on ferry.
+There are also ATM's on board.

-For those coming from Powell River, Texada, Comox, etc., you must travel the day before the race as there is no Sunday ferry early enough to get you to the start on time.
-Sailing time is 50 minutes from Saltery Bay to Earl's Cove, and fares are slightly less than the HSB-Langdale route.
+For those coming from Powell River, Texada, Comox, etc: sailing time is 50 minutes from Saltery Bay to Earl's Cove, and fares are slightly less than the HSB-Langdale route.
 Driving time from Earl's Cove to Gibsons is approximately 1 hr 15 mins.
 Click here for schedule.
-The vessel is the Island Sky.
+The vessel is the Malaspina Sky.
 Your 'Experience Card' (see above) will save you about 22% on this route.

-Save money and carbon emissions by leaving your car at home or in Horseshoe Bay (pay parking) and travelling as a foot passenger.
-After the race you can take our free shuttle buses from the finish line back to Gibsons and the ferry.
+Save money by leaving your car at home or in Horseshoe Bay (pay parking) and travelling as a foot passenger.

 Once in Langdale, you can take public transit (Route 1 or Route 90) from Langdale to Gibsons and beyond at a cost of $2 pp. The bus stop is at the end of the passenger walkway.